Accion Texas Inc.

 Accion Texas grew quickly, opening small offices around the state to meet the huge demand for loans, and continued to expand the San Antonio team.
 Entrepreneurs with great ideas began to call the organization that had put other businesses on their feet, helping them to be profitable and improving their communities with new jobs, and new products and services.
 The success stories are human and touching – and there are literally thousands of them.

 In 2009, we expanded our lending operations into Louisiana and, two years later, into six other states.
-We now employ more than 100 people in eight states: Alabama, Arkansas, Kentucky, Louisiana, Mississippi, Missouri, Tennessee and Texas.
+We now employ nearly 100 people in eight states: Alabama, Arkansas, Kentucky, Louisiana, Mississippi, Missouri, Tennessee and Texas.

-To date, Accion Texas has helped nearly 10,000 small businesses with more than $131 million in small business loans.
-We now offer business loans between $500 and $250,000 (and up to $5 million in Texas through the SBA 504 lending program), along with training, networking and other support services for hardworking entrepreneurs.
+Accion Texas has made nearly 15,000 loans with more than $170 million in small business loans.
+We now offer business loans between $500 and $250,000 (and up to $5.5 million in Texas through the SBA 504 lending program), along with training, networking and other support services for hardworking entrepreneurs.

 In 2012, Accion Texas joined forces with our sister organizations, Accion Chicago, Accion East, Accion New Mexico-Arizona-Colorado and Accion San Diego, to create a membership organization called the Accion U.S. Network.
-Together, we comprise the nation’s largest microlending network with $320 million disbursed and more than 44,000 loans made.
+Together, we comprise the nation’s largest microlending network with more than $406 million disbursed and nearly 50,000 loans made since its inception in 1994.